hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/grid-docs.md

             </td>
             <td>
-                This updates the endpoints for the future rest api docs to remove explicit references to Griddle.
-This is intended to avoid confusion and allow these docs to evolve with the project.
-This also includes updating the url of the docs to remove references to Griddle.
-A list of changes to the API spec has also been added to the API landing page.
-This also makes the endpoints for the doc itself and its landing page more explicit to fix inconsistent behavior between local builds and the published site.
+                This adds a brief upgrading procedure for upgrading Grid from version 0.2 to version 0.3.
+Other sections are also updated to include references to the addition of Purchase Order functionality.

+Signed-off-by: Davey Newhall newhall@bitwise.io
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-01-10 20:45:14 +0000 UTC
+        Created At 2022-01-19 21:01:42 +0000 UTC
     </div>
 </div>